 Leave The Clippings

-Don’t cut the grass too deep.
-Avoid thatch with smaller clippings or mulch clippings
+Don’t cut too much at one time.
+Avoid thatch with shorter clippings and mulch clippings as small as possible.

 Water Less but Deep

 Water less often but longer.
-Use dripping hoses, not sprayers.
+One inch per week is usually sufficient.
 The roots will grow deeper and stronger.

-Dig up weeds you really can’t stand.
+Hand dig weeds you really can’t stand.
 Spray only organic weed killers.
-Use a little grass to avoid new weeds.
+Overseed to avoid more weeds.

 For big problem areas, test the soil.
-Wait for the results and replace what is missing with certified organic supplements.
+Wait for the results and replenish the soil with certified organic supplements.

-Organic pesticides are still pesticides and are equally toxic for beneficial insects.
+Organic pesticides are still pesticides and can be equally toxic for beneficial insects.